 Steam press your shirring, so it cinches up nicely.
 I spray mine with a mist of water, then iron it.
 It will also cinch up after washing and machine drying your garment.

 Viola!
 Summer top is complete.
 I hope this tutorial helps!
 My daughter loves her new knit tunic and wants more.
 Since these tops only take a short time, I think I will be making more.
-Will look so cute with shorts or capris leggings!
+It will look so cute with shorts or capris leggings!

 If you use this tutorial to sew some fun tops or tunics, I’d love to hear how it went!